PerezHz/TaylorIntegration.jl/docs/src/lorenz_lyapunov.md

 We first carry out the integration computing internally the Jacobian
 ```@example lorenz
 tv, xv, λv = lyap_taylorinteg(lorenz!, x0, t0, tmax, 28, 1e-20; maxsteps=2000000);
+nothing # hide
 ```
-Now, the integration is now obtained exploiting `lorenz_jac!`:
+Now, the integration is obtained exploiting `lorenz_jac!`:
 ```@example lorenz
 tv_, xv_, λv_ = lyap_taylorinteg(lorenz!, x0, t0, tmax, 28, 1e-20, lorenz_jac!; maxsteps=2000000);
+nothing # hide
 ```
+In terms of performance the second method is about ~50% faster than the first.

-We check the consistency of the orbits computed by the two methods.
+We check the consistency of the orbits computed by the two methods:
 ```@example lorenz
 tv == tv_, xv == xv_, λv == λv_
 ```

 As mentioned above, a more subtle check is related to the fact that the trace of the Jacobian is constant in time, which must coincide with the sum of all Lyapunov exponents.
-Using the initial value `lorenztr`, we obtain
+Using its initial value `lorenztr`, we compare it with the final Lyapunov exponents of the computation, and obtain
 ```@example lorenz
 sum(λv[end,:]) ≈ lorenztr, sum(λv_[end,:]) ≈ lorenztr, sum(λv[end,:]) ≈ sum(λv_[end,:])
 ```

-Above we have checked approximate equality; we now show that the relative error is quite small and comparable with the local machine epsilon value around `lorenztr`:
+Above we checked the approximate equality; we now show that the relative error is quite small and comparable with the local machine epsilon value around `lorenztr`:
 ```@example lorenz
-abs(sum(λv[end,:])/lorenztr) - 1), abs(sum(λv_[end,:])/lorenztr) - 1), eps(lorenztr)
+abs(sum(λv[end,:])/lorenztr - 1), abs(sum(λv_[end,:])/lorenztr - 1), eps(lorenztr)
 ```
-This shows that the numerical error is dominated by roundoff errors in floating point arithmetic of the integration.
+Therefore, the numerical error is dominated by roundoff errors in the floating point arithmetic of the integration.
 We will now proceed to plot our results.
-First, we plot Lorenz attractor
+First, we plot Lorenz attractor in phase space
 ```@example lorenz
 using Plots
 plot(xv[:,1], xv[:,2], xv[:,3], leg=false)